DarksideAlex/scratch-sprite-to-spritesheet/README.md

 A simple tool, which allows the user to upload a .sprite3 file and recieve a spritesheet of the sprite!

 # Important info:
-This project is optimized for bitmap costumes and will only return a png file, even when the sprite only has svg costumes!
+This tool only works with bitmap costumes!

 # How do you use it?
 First you'll need to have a .sprite3 which you can get by goin into the Scratch 3 editor, right-clicking your sprite and pressimg export.
 Depending on the device you might have to confirm a download.